-Obesity is a common problem these days; therefore, people are much concerned about the calories they take into their bodies.
+Obesity is a common problem; therefore, people concerns about the calories they take into their bodies.
 Not only for this, it is important to know the energy amount of food we are taking, in order to maintain a healthy body.
-Foods are needed in our body to produce energy.
+We need food for our body to produce energy.
 For example, 1 g of carbohydrate and 1 g of protein normally contain 4 Calories and 1 g of fat contains 9 Calories.
 The food we are taking in, undergo a process called metabolism.
-In this process, the chemical energy stored in food is converted into the chemical energy of ATP.
-ATP is needed to provide energy to all the functions in the body.
+In this process, the chemical energy stored in food converts into the chemical energy of ATP.
+Our body needs ATP to provide energy to all the functions in the body.

-Kilojoules is the SI unit to measure energy.
+Kilojoules are the SI unit to measure energy.
 1000 joules are equivalent to a 1 kilojoule.
-Joule has different definitions based on what energy it is used to measure.
-It can be defined as the energy needed to apply a 1 force of Newton to move 1 m distance.
+Joule has different definitions based on the form of energy that we measure with it.
+We can define it as the energy needed to apply a 1 force of Newton to move 1 m distance.

-Difference Between Calories and Kilojoules
+What is the Difference Between Calories and Kilojoules?

 Calorie is the amount of heat energy required to raise the temperature of 1 gram of water up by 1 oC while kilojoules are the SI unit to measure energy.
 Though we can use both these terms to measure the energy of food, the values they express are different from each other.
 Therefore, the key difference between calories and kilojoules is that one calorie equal 4.184 kilojoules.
 Moreover, a calorie is a larger unit to measure energy when compared to kilojoules.

 Furthermore, another important difference between calories and kilojoules is that we use calories to measure the energy of food whereas the unit kilojoule is useful in a wide range such as for electric energy measurements, chemical energy, food energy, etc.